 Ben Parker, Contributing Reviewer

-A journeyman electrician who works as a manager at a local electrical contracting company, Ben works on a myriad of commercial and residential projects.
-He also very much enjoys learning via trial by fire and will tackle almost any project.
-His hobbies include skeet shooting, playing basketball and unintentionally torture-testing tools (to the chagrin of his tool-lending friends).
-Ben lives in Lakeland, FL with his wife and two boys—each of which will most definitely grow up learning how to tough their way through a project to get it completed…and how to cook a mean burger on the grill.
+Ben Parker has been a Journeyman Electrician since 2015 and has been in the electrical trade for 7 years.
+On the job, he enjoys service work, and off the job he enjoys golfing, clay pigeon shooting, church, and spending time with his family.
+He also very much enjoys trying out the latest tools and will tackle almost any project.
+Ben lives in Lakeland, FL with his wife and two boys—each of whom will most definitely grow up learning how to tough their way through a project to get it completed…and how to cook a mean burger on the grill.

 Steve Villarete, Contributing Reviewer